-In Africa, I have been on 22 game drives and I didn’t think it would be possible to go on another that would eclipse them all in one hour.
+In Africa, I have been on 22 game drives and I didn’t think it would be possible to eclipse them all in one hour.
 No one could have predicted our phenomenal encounter.
 No one.
 Not even the game driver who had taken hundreds of tours.

 In total we saw six tigers, three on one game drive then three on another, but it wasn’t the quantity of tigers that was so jaw-dropping, it was the experience we had with them.

-Other wildlife encounters on the game drives were Samber which is India’s largest deer, baboon, wild boar and a crocodile chilling on the bank.
-The routes were very pretty and we passed a couple of lakes which pleased the bird watchers in our group, especially when we saw a kingfisher, parakeet, woodpecker and an owl.
+Other wildlife encounters on the game drives were Samber, India’s largest deer, baboon, wild boar and a crocodile chilling on the bank.
+The routes were very pretty, passing a couple of lakes which pleased the bird watchers in our group.
+We saw a kingfisher, parakeet, woodpecker and an owl.

 Tiger Moon Resort